 Strathmore 300 Series Tracing Pad

 Strathmore 300 Series Tracing Pad is a great option for artists.
-It’s made of high-quality paper that is both smooth and erasable.
+It’s made of high-quality thick tracing paper that is both smooth and erasable.
 It’s great for sketching and tracing photographs, as well as preliminary drawings and overlays.
 The paper is also thick enough to withstand multiple mediums, such as ink, pencil, and charcoal.